zahego/SAD/README.md

 ## SAD
 site: [http://cis-linux2.temple.edu:8080/FA18_3308_tug70814/](http://cis-linux2.temple.edu:8080/FA18_3308_tug70814/)
-A (almost) gaming sites that provide information and immerse gameplay experience.
+The title is short for Symphony At Dawn (I know, I'm a genius) A (almost) gaming sites that provide information and immerse gameplay experience.
 Or at least that's what it is intended to be.
 I created this with vanilla JS, HTML and CSS for Web Dev course at Temple University